-Gameplay-wise everything remained mostly the same with an exception that each and every slightest change heavily sabotaged the game.
+Gameplay-wise, everything remained mostly the same with an exception that each and every slightest change massively sabotaged the game.

 Cyberia 2 is more decisive in terms of its gameplay than its predecessor: while the game is still divided into three modes, rail-shooting now rules the screen-time.
 Aircraft rail-shooting sequences, on-wheels rail-shooting sequences, dreamlike rail-shooting sequences—you have it all here.
 Even in-doors on-foot rail-shooting sequences in all their cheap-looking and cringe-worthy glory.

 Puzzle-solving mode got rid of all the sensor options and became far less challenging.
 Adventuring now focuses mostly on stealth segments.
 The movement is still node to node, but the camera now hovers over Zak’s shoulder.
 For me, it ruins the atmosphere completely.
 In the original Cyberia, the fixed camera contributed to the haunted feeling of being alone in a hostile and deadly environment (that’s why early survival horrors used fixed camera frequently).
 Cyberia 2’s over-the-shoulder camera empowers Zak, and if you take into account all those rail-shooting sequences when you cut through dozens of enemies, empowers him too much—up to the point of devoiding him of any uniqueness, making him one of the hundreds of faceless action heroes.